-Let's be honest: your employee wellness program probably treats sleep like a polite suggestion.
+Your employee wellness program probably treats sleep like a polite suggestion.
 A webinar link buried in the portal, a discount on a meditation app, maybe a flyer about "digital detox."
-It's well-intentioned, but it's also a massive strategic miss.
-In the world of employee benefits, we've been solving for the wrong problem.
-The issue isn't that employees are tired; it's that our entire system is built to pay for the costs of exhaustion while ignoring the value of rest.
+It's well-intentioned, but it's a big miss.
+In employee benefits, we've been solving the wrong problem.
+The issue isn't tired employees.
+It's that our system pays for exhaustion and ignores rest.

-As benefits leaders, we see the data cascade every day: spiking mental health claims, uncontrolled hypertension, skyrocketing pharmacy spend.
-What we rarely see is the line connecting those costly outcomes back to one universal, preventable source: chronic poor sleep.
+As benefits leaders, we see the data every day: spiking mental health claims, uncontrolled hypertension, skyrocketing pharmacy spend.
+What we rarely see is the line connecting those outcomes to one preventable source: chronic poor sleep.
 It's the single greatest unmanaged risk factor in your health plan.

 The Flaw in Our System (And a $1,800 Pillow)

 Traditional health insurance operates on a sickness-reward model.
 It has no mechanism to recognize, measure, or incentivize preventive behaviors like quality sleep.
-This creates a perverse cycle:
+That creates a vicious cycle:

 - An employee struggles with insomnia.